pudly/schmopera-hugo/content/articles/suor-angelica-at-oshawa-opera.md

 ---
-title: Suor Angelica at Oshawa Opera
+title: "Suor Angelica at Oshawa Opera"
 ---

 ### 1. Who is Suor Angelica?